sirguilhermeoliveira/new-test-backend-nodejs/README.md

 - AWS SQS for the catalog change notifications.
 - AWS S3 for storing the catalog JSON.
 - Node.js for the backend.
-- Express.js as the web framework.
+- NestJS as the web framework.

 *Diagram representing the final structure of the project:*